music-encoding/guidelines/_guidelines-v3/10-critApp/02-critAppInContent.md

 such as
 stem directions:

-{% include plainExample.html example="./v3/examples/critApp/critApp-sample203.xml" valid="true" %}
+{% include plainExample.html example="examples/critApp/critApp-sample203.xml" valid="true" version=page.version %}

 or to indicate more significant differences, such as the insertion of extra measures:

-{% include plainExample.html example="./v3/examples/critApp/critApp-sample204.xml" valid="true" %}
+{% include plainExample.html example="examples/critApp/critApp-sample204.xml" valid="true" version=page.version %}